 Younger children can share a tandem kayak with an adult – a relief if your child isn’t keen on kayaking on their own or you’re super worried about their safety!

-It might sound challenging at first, but children can learn a lot from surfing.
+It might sound challenging initially, but children can learn a lot from surfing, says Medium.

 And so can you!